rishikdurvasula/StudentBudgetTracker/README.md

 - **Grocery Lists:** Generate and manage shopping lists, and track grocery spending.
 - **Meal Planning:** Plan meals and generate grocery lists based on your meal plans.
 - **Savings Goals:** Set and monitor your savings targets.
-- **AI Recommendations:** Get personalized shopping, nutrition, and savings tips powered by Google Gemini AI.
+- **Smart Recommendations:** Get personalized shopping, nutrition, and savings tips.
 - **Alerts & Digests:** Receive alerts when you approach or exceed your budget, and get weekly digests.
 - **Authentication:** Secure login and registration with NextAuth.js.